Anarchist1984/leukemia-ml-science-fair/README.md

    streamlit run app.py
    ```

 4. The web application will open in your default web browser.
-You can then upload an image containing blood cell samples to get predictions from the ensemble model.
+You can then select an image containing blood cell samples to get predictions from the ensemble model.

 ## Requirements